utaschulz1/FinalProjectClickup/README.md

 The API documentation was created on Swagger and pushed to the docs in this project.
 The example code for the API documentation is in this repo.

-The form builder feature and API documentation lives on the Wiki page of this project.
+The documentation of the form builder feature and API live on the Wiki page of this project.